You stumble through the desert, dehydrated and nearly dead.

 In fact, these clever birds are continually expanding the species’ skill set, and constantly devising new approaches for making their way in a changing world.

-Take, for example, these clever crows living in Japan.
+Watch these clever crows living in Japan.

 I know what you’re thinking: They can’t be doing what they’re doing.